 Snoring affects the quality and quantity of sleep of the person snoring and also the person sleeping with them in the same bed, same room, or in severe cases, the same house!
-If your sleep is affected due to snoring, Atlanta Snoring Institute can provide relief for you and!
+If your sleep is affected due to snoring, Atlanta Snoring Institute can provide relief for you and your partner!

 Why Do I Snore?